 The State of Nebraska has immunization requirements for children entering school.
 Students will not be able to enter school until the school has written proof of their immunization status.
 To attend school, students in the State of Nebraska are required to be immunized per current requirements from the Nebraska Department of Health and Human Services.
-All students K-12 must be immunized for D.P.T., polio, measles, rubella, varicella, mumps and Hepatitis B. The Tdap (containing pertussis) vaccination is required for incoming 7th graders.
+All students K-12 must be immunized for diphtheria, poliomyelitis, measles, rubella, varicella, mumps and hepatitis B. The Tdap (tetanus, diptheria, acellular pertussis) vaccination is required for incoming 7th graders.
 Dates of immunizations are required.
 Students with a history of varicella disease (chicken pox) must provide evidence of immunity in from of signature of parent with date of illness, signature of healthcare provider with date of illness, laboratory evidence of varicella immunity or a clinical diagnosis of shingles.

 Students who do not receive immunizations for health reasons must have a statement signed by a healthcare provider stating that, in their opinion, the specified immunization (s) required would be injurious to the health and well-being of the student or any member of the student's family or household.
-Students who do not receive immunization due to religious reason must have a notarized affidavit signed by a legally authorized representative of the student, stating that the immunization conflicts with the tenets and practice of a recognized religious denomination of which the student is an adherent or member or that immunization conflicts with the personally and sincerely followed religious beliefs of the student.
+Students who are exempted from the immunization requirement may be excluded from school in the event of an outbreak of any contagious disease in the school population.